 Under Philippine rules of procedure, the interim remedies commonly available for commercial disputes are:

-preliminary attachment, wherein the court levies on the property or garnishes the debts, credits, and other receivables of the defendant;
+Preliminary attachment, wherein the court levies on the property or garnishes the debts, credits, and other receivables of the defendant;

-preliminary injunction, wherein the court prevents a party from performing or compels a party to perform a particular act;
+Preliminary injunction, wherein the court prevents a party from performing or compels a party to perform a particular act;

-replevin, wherein the court orders the personal property subject of litigation to be delivered to the party seeking recovery of possession; and
+Receivership, wherein the court orders a receiver to preserve, administer, and/or dispose of the property subject of litigation;]Replevin, wherein the court orders the personal property subject of litigation to be delivered to the party seeking recovery of possession; and

-support pendente lite, applicable to family law cases, wherein the court orders a party to pay the applying party an amount of money for support while the case is pending.
+Support pendente lite, applicable to family law cases, wherein the court orders a party to pay the applying party an amount of money for support while the case is pending.